Cuban Salsa: Panqué with high-five

 Instead of pushing the Follow’s right shoulder or hip gently as signal to unwrap the first half of Panqué (Siete), the Lead can “push clap” the Follow’s left hand, if she presents it to him like a high-five, inviting him to do so.

 This variation of Panqué works well as a call in Rueda de Casino, but in some situations in social 1-on-1 dancing, the move could work as well but the Follow must take the initiative!
+The Lead could also prep Panqué exactly like he should do for Siete Loco types of figures, see video at the end.

 Video 1 is from “CUsalsacasino”, Santiago de Chile, 2011